OntoUML/ontouml-json2graph/README.md

 After being installed, the OntoUML JSON2Graph Decoder can be used as an **executable script** or **imported as a library** into another Python project.

+The output of the transformation, i.e., the graph file, will be saved into a directory named `results` in the same path in which the software was executed.

 ### Executing as a Script

 For executing the software, run the following command on the terminal inside the project's folder: